-Other Peoples Polyester is a line of clothing and accessories made from a mix of vintage polyester, and soft cotton and bamboo eco-knits.
+Other Peoples Polyester is a line of clothing and accessories made from a mix of vintage, reclaimed, and designer fabrics from past seasons.
+In this way, we offer an ethical alternative to fast fashion, an industry that pollutes the environment and exploits labor worldwide.
 OPP is inspired by Japanese Street Fashion and the colors and silhouettes found in mid-century vintage clothing.
-Handmade in the USA
+100% Handmade.

 The Creative Spark

 OPP designer Malia Peoples’ family established themselves during the 1960s.
 Her parents met, had two sons, and twenty years later, Malia was born.
 As a child, she was dazzled by the bright polyester clothing worn in old family photos.
 At age 14, she discovered a forgotten box of her brothers’ childhood clothing, all dating back to the late 1960s.
 This prized collection of active wear, featuring a mid-century color palette, continues to influence Malia’s work in fashion design.

 Malia Peoples is a multidisciplinary teaching artist, fashion designer, and ceramicist in Washington and Hawaii.
 She received a Bachelor’s Degree in Chinese from the University of Washington and a certificate in fashion design from the New York Fashion Academy (NYFA).
 Malia was on the NYFA faculty from 2007-2015.